srandall1213/Horiseon/README.md

 *My project may stand out because I tried to increase the efficiency of the CSS by organizing them to follow the semantic structure of the HTML elements and included comments.

 *I faced a challenge with getting the cover photo linked to the HTML instead of the CSS.
 I couldn't copy and paste it over.
 I had to find the image's relative path.
-I faced a similar challenge again when I put a space in the name of my screenshot and it wouldn't appear on this README file.
+I faced a similar challenge again when I put a space in the name of my screenshot, and it wouldn't appear on this README file.
 I am also learning that multiple codes can do the same thing.
 I am faced with the challenge of trying to learn which ways are better and why.

 *Features I would like to implement in the future would be to insert a video, contact information for the company, and a 'Ask a Question' form.